vedad26230504-cpu/phishing-email-detection-/README.md

 ---

+## Cybersecurity Relevance

+Phishing is one of the most common forms of social engineering attacks used by cybercriminals to steal sensitive information and gain unauthorized access to systems.

+This project can help improve email security by automatically identifying suspicious emails before users interact with them.
+Such systems can be useful in organizations, SOC teams, email filtering systems, and secure email gateways to reduce the risk of phishing attacks, credential theft, and malware infections.

+---

 ## Problem Statement

 Phishing emails often imitate trusted organizations and create a sense of urgency to trick users into clicking malicious links or revealing confidential information.